Chinese Summer Camp Activities

 Spend an afternoon with the cute animals at the Shanghai Zoo.
 They’ve got everything from bears to rabbits, tigers to snakes and, of course, China’s national animal – pandas!

 Have the chance to learn Chinese history at the Shanghai Museum, see dinosaurs at the Science and Technology Museum or be creeped out by creepy crawlies in the Insect Museum.

-Visit the Chinese market and get a master class in bargaining Chinese-style.
-You’ll have the opportunity to see a traditional Chinese vegetable market and visit several souvenier makers.
+Visit a local Chinese market and get a master class in bargaining Chinese-style.
+You’ll have the opportunity to see a traditional Chinese vegetable market and visit several souvenir makers.

 Take a bus around the best sights Shanghai has to offer.
 Explore the city in comfort – sit back, relax and watch the streets speed by, all the while learning about Shanghai’s colorful history.